 The RCM runs several solo competitions and winners often receive showcase performances in our popular prizewinners concert series during the Autumn Term.

 Our keenly contested concerto competition offers instrumentalists and singers the chance to perform alongside world-leading conductors in our prestigious orchestral concert series.
-Composers can also enter the competition, providing a valuable opportunity to have their works rehearsed and performed by high-calibre musicians.
+Composers can also enter the competition, providing a valuable opportunity to have their works rehearsed and premiered by high-calibre musicians.

 Our faculties also run their own competitions for soloists and chamber ensembles.

 We enjoy extremely productive relationships with a wide range of institutions across the UK and beyond.

 For the very best orchestral students we offer formal sit-in schemes with a number of orchestras, including the London Symphony Orchestra, Philharmonia Orchestra, BBC Symphony Orchestra and English National Opera Orchestra.
 These mentorship programmes are extremely valuable, offering the chance to gain experience of the profession itself.
 Our fruitful relationship with English Touring Opera also offers RCM singers the opportunity to cover key roles in their operatic productions.

 RCM recorder player performing at an art and music event at the Royal Academy

 Collaborations with museums and galleries provide opportunities for our students to present their work in front of large, appreciative audiences and to consider their music making in relation to other art forms.
 Recent performances include events with our major partners in Exhibition Road, at the National Gallery and Royal Academy of Arts, and as part of the Head On Festival in Sydney, Australia.